-Prerequisites: E2 or scores/records meeting the requirements for placement into E3
+Prerequisites: Meeting the requirements for placement into ENG020 Co-requisites: None

-Co-requisites: None Semester: 16 Weeks
+Semester: 13 Weeks

-Number of Sessions: 11 per Week Total Delivery Hours: 220 hours
+Number of Sessions: 21sessions per Week of 50 minutes

+Total Delivery Hours: 273 hours

-SFND - Specialized Foundation (ENG030)
+Level 2 - (ENG030)

-SFND serves students along CEFR B1-B2 and up and AQF 3 and higher.
+Level 2 serves students along CEFR B1-B2 and up and AQF 3 and higher.
 Course objectives are to amplify students' listening, speaking, reading, and writing skills using business, design, and practical general concepts that will improve their competence to fulfill the demands of studying their academic major or of employment.
-SFND works toward equipping students with a range of knowledge and approaches that can foster deeper understanding and communication via:
+ENG030 works toward equipping students with a range of knowledge and approaches that can foster deeper understanding and communication via:

-- READING: Largely understand authentic texts (with some re-reading) because of a broad vocabulary (except for low-frequency idioms) - WRITING: Effectively, clearly, precisely express news and views (may include fiveparagraph opinion and problem/solution essays, biographical profiles, and presentation writing tasks; occasionally: reports and formal e-mails) - LISTENING: Follow topics although idiomatic usage may affect understanding and the listener may seek to confirm details - SPEAKING: Self-express and communicate with a degree of fluency and spontaneity that encourages regular interaction
+- READING: Largely understand authentic texts (with some re-reading) because of a broad vocabulary (except for low-frequency idioms) - WRITING: Effectively, clearly, precisely express news and views (may include five paragraph opinion and problem/solution essays, biographical profiles, and presentation writing tasks; occasionally: reports and formal e-mails)

+- LISTENING: Follow topics although idiomatic usage may affect understanding and the listener may seek to confirm details - SPEAKING: Self-express and communicate with a degree of fluency and spontaneity that encourages regular interaction